Montana-Media-Arts/SEAChange/modules/day-4/_posts/2017-03-30-conclusions.md

 # Conclusions

-Did you realize you have already learned five different programming paradigms?
-Can you believe it?
-It is fun, right?
-Well, I think we are ready to write out our code.
-We start with HTML, then look at CSS and finish with JavaScript.
-These technologies will prepare us for p5.js, which uses JavaScript.
-I hope you are as excited as I am!
+If you are ready, next, we are going to check out Augmented Reality and see what we can do with our phones.
+I hope you enjoy it!